Lew Wallace: Legacy and honors

 Wallace was a man of many interests and a lifelong adventure seeker, who remained a persistent, self-confident man of action.
 He was also impatient and highly sensitive to personal criticisms, especially those related to his command decisions at Shiloh.
 Despite Wallace's career in law and politics, combined with years of military and diplomatic service, he achieved his greatest fame as a novelist, most notably for his best-selling biblical tale, Ben-Hur.

-Following Wallace's death, the State of Indiana commissioned the sculptor Andrew O'Connor to create a marble statue of Wallace dressed in a military uniform for the National Statuary Hall Collection in the U.S. Capitol.
+Following Wallace's death, the State of Indiana commissioned the sculptor Andrew O'Connor to create a marble statue of Wallace dressed in a military uniform for the National Statuary Hall Collection in the United States Capitol.
 The statue was unveiled during a ceremony held on January 11, 1910.
 A bronze copy of the statue is installed on the grounds of Wallace's study in Crawfordsville.

 Lew Wallace High School opened in 1926 at 415 West 45th Avenue in Gary, Indiana.
 On June 3, 2014, the Gary School Board voted 4 to 2 to close Lew Wallace, along with five other schools.

 A Knights of Pythias lodge was established in Franklin, Indiana at the Masonic Home to be known as the General Lewis Wallace Lodge #2019.